OpusCapita/pim-integrations-expression-unit-test/README.md

 ## Notes
 - This test suite does not support ES6 features in expressions.
 - This test suite does currently not support the `format` functions from PIM..
+- This test suite supports PIM version 8.7 and above

 ## Contributing
 We are happy to accept pull requests.